 There is no need to go to great lengths to decorate a room for a carer.
 The carer’s room should simply be comfortable, clean and have adequate heating.

 Before the carer moves in, the room should be thoroughly cleaned, and fresh bed linen should be provided.
-In addition to a bed, the live-in carer will need basic storage facilities such as a wardrobe and chest of drawers.
+In addition to a bed, the private live-in carer will need basic storage facilities such as a wardrobe and chest of drawers.
 A comfortable chair and a TV, while not strictly necessary, will help to make them feel more at home in the house.

 Use of a bathroom